TrueSelph/function_interact_action/function_interact_action/README.md

 ### 3. Functions and Parameter Extraction

 The Function Interact Action interacts with various actions through defined functions which specify desired intents and associated parameters to extract.
 Utilize placeholders to handle dynamic data points such as datetime references or custom contextual values.
+Below is an example of a function definiton which may be placed within an interact action to make use of the function_interact_action.

 **Example configuration:**